mochimwaji/kan/README.md

 A self-hosted Kanban board application for personal/team use.
 Forked from [kanbn/kan](https://github.com/kanbn/kan).

-> **This is a modified version.** Per the AGPLv3 license, this fork removes cloud-specific features (Lingui i18n, S3 storage, marketing pages, billing, analytics) for streamlined self-hosting.
+> **This is a modified version.** Per the AGPLv3 license, this fork [mochimwaji/kan](https://github.com/mochimwaji/kan) removes cloud-specific features (Lingui i18n, S3 storage, marketing pages, billing, analytics) for streamlined self-hosting.

 ## Features

 - 👁️ **Board Visibility**: Control who can view and edit your boards
 - 🤝 **Workspace Members**: Invite members and collaborate with your team
 - 🎨 **Customizable Lists**: Color code your lists for better organization
-- 🎨 **Theme Presets**: Choose from 7 beautiful color themes
+- 🎨 **Theme Presets**: Choose from 7 beautiful color themes (Ocean Blue, Forest Green, etc.)
 - 📅 **Calendar View**: View cards by due date with drag-and-drop rescheduling
 - 🔍 **Labels & Filters**: Organize and find cards quickly
 - 💬 **Comments**: Discuss and collaborate with your team
 - 📝 **Activity Log**: Track all card changes with detailed history
-- 🎨 **Templates**: Save time with reusable board templates
-- ✨ **Smooth Animations**: Beautiful transitions between pages and boards
 - 📁 **Local File Storage**: Avatars and attachments stored locally (no S3 required)
+- ✨ **Enhanced Animations**: Smooth transitions for page navigation and sidebar toggles

 ## Quick Start (Docker)